Build To The Line: Design and Construction Challenges

 - Use the guidance and ideas in the content areas below to design, build and test designs.
 There is a variety of additional lesson content you can use from now to explore key principles.

-- Each participating school will be issued with a dedicated challenge area for the Bridge Building Stage with your own leader board.
-The school can submit the best teams from the bridge building stage to combine and take part in stage two - The Mars Shelter Challenge.
+- Each participating school will be issued with a dedicated challenge area with your own leader board.
+The school can submit the team scores.

 Teacher Guide & Challenge Guides